seancorfield/next-jdbc/doc/tips-and-tricks.md

 ## CLOB & BLOB SQL Types

-Columns declared with the `CLOB` or `BLOB` SQL types are typically rendered into Clojure result sets as database-specific custom types but they will implement `java.sql.Clob` or `java.sql.Blob` (as appropriate).
+Columns declared with the `CLOB` or `BLOB` SQL types are typically rendered into Clojure result sets as database-specific custom types but they should implement `java.sql.Clob` or `java.sql.Blob` (as appropriate).
 In general, you can only read the data out of those Java objects during the current transaction, which effectively means that you need to do it either inside the reduction (for `plan`) or inside the result set builder (for `execute!` or `execute-one!`).
 If you always treat these types the same way for all columns across the whole of your application, you could simply extend `next.jdbc.result-set/ReadableColumn` to `java.sql.Clob` (and/or `java.sql.Blob`).
 Here's an example for reading `CLOB` into a `String`:

 ```clojure
 (extend-protocol rs/ReadableColumn